-The Java Cryptographic Extension is required to allow encrypted property values in the Kylo configuration files.
+The Java 8 install script above will automatically download and install the Java Cryptographic Extension.
+This extension is required to allow encrypted property values in the Kylo configuration files.
 If you already have a Java 8 installed on the system, you can install the Java Cryptographic Extension by running the following script: